1DGK/1dgk.github.io/_posts/2026-01-07-java-module-4.md

 Working on getting the Github Student Developer pack.
 It's an automated system that only takes photos taken from a camera, so it's a PITA.

 Got back on the Helsinki Java MOOC.
 Installed TMCBeans.
+I'm on Part 1 -> Calculating with numbers -> **Simple calculator**

 Currently on Kjell Part 4: Branches and Loops, chapters 16-25.